 - Additional Reading

+The progressive changes over time in the shape, function, and composition of polypeptide organic macromolecules.
 Proteins are large organic molecules that are involved in all aspects of cell structure and function.
-Proteins are made up of polypeptide chains, each constructed from a basic set of 20 amino acids, covalently linked in specific sequences.
+They are made up of polypeptide chains, each constructed from a basic set of 20 amino acids, covalently linked in specific sequences.
 Each amino acid is coded by three successive nucleotide residues in deoxyribonucleic acid (DNA); the sequence of amino acids in a polypeptide chain, which determines the structure and function of the protein molecule, is thus specified by a sequence of nucleotide residues in DNA.
-See also: Gene; Protein
+See also: Amino acids; Deoxyribonucleic acid (DNA); Nucleotide; Peptide; Protein

 The content above is only an excerpt.